-The healthcare provider developed an 'asthma app prescription' in a collaborative triad of patient, provider, and app.
-The healthcare provider determined the patient's asthma medications, their individualized action plan by zone, and peak flow ranges for control zone calculations (if applicable).
+The health care provider developed an asthma app prescription in a collaborative triad of patient, provider, and app.
+The health care provider determined the patient's asthma medications, their individualized action plan by zone, and peak flow ranges for control zone calculations (if applicable).
 The breathe platform did not advise on the selection of medications and did not create the action plan.
 This remained a physician responsibility.
-Integrating with TELUS Health Space® offered patients the option to share breathe data with family members and/or other healthcare providers, which could be accomplished through the Health Space® online profile.
+Integrating with TELUS health space offered patients the option to share breathe data with family members and other health care providers, which could be accomplished through the health space Web-based profile.
 The breathe features can be seen in Figure 1.
-Each of these features was designed to engage users and to collect relevant data to support self-management, as described below:
+Each of these features was designed to engage users and collect relevant data to support self-management, as described below.